chris678/rsync-pull-backup/README.md

 Next request has been to make it save so it cannot be changed on/from my local systems.
 Because I have a NAS (in this case a BananaPi with OMV) the idea came up to start the backups from the NAS using rsync.
 This script collection is the result.

+There is no restore functionalit so the scripts are "one way only".
+For me this doesn't matter as they are only desinged for files/documents which can be restored manually without huge problems/conflicts with access rights and so on.
+To have access to the backups from a remote site I use /etc/fstab to mount the base folder of a backup user to another folder which is reachable by a SMB share.
+This can be done without risk because the owners are different and by default only the backup user has write access to the backup.
+All other ones can only read the files.
+Didn't test if this would be true also if you use soft links for this.

 ## Features
 * Copy secured by ssh connection
 * Each source system has its own configuration (and might also have multiple)